WebberZone/top-10/readme.txt

 == Changelog ==

+= 2.4.0 =

+* Features:
+	* New tracker using a properly enqueued `.js` file.
+Two inbuilt options to use query variables or ajaxurl to process the counts

+* Bug fixes:
+	* Attachments now work with the widget and elsewhere
+	* New tracker now works when jQuery is loaded in the footer

+* Deprecated:
+	* `tptn_add_tracker` and `tptn_add_viewed_count` have been deprecated.
+These should no longer be needed with the new tracker option.

 = 2.3.2 =

 * Bug fixes:
-	* Santized several unsanitized post and get requests
+	* Sanitized several unsanitized post and get requests

 * Deprecated:
 	* External PHP file tracking option introduced in v2.3.0 in line with wordpress.org plugin repository listing requirements.